Earnings

 Mentioned in this article

 Coca-Cola Company shares advanced on Thursday, closing at $79.71, a gain of 1.4% for the session.
-The stock briefly touched an intraday high of $80.40, approaching recent peaks as investors digested the beverage giant's latest financial results and forward-looking commentary.
+The stock's movement followed the beverage giant's latest quarterly report, which presented a mixed financial picture for investors to digest.

 Earnings Beat Amid Revenue Shortfall

-Alongside the organic revenue projection, Coca-Cola outlined additional financial targets for 2026.
-The company anticipates comparable earnings per share to increase by 7% to 8%.
-Management is targeting free cash flow of approximately $12.2 billion, calculated after accounting for capital expenditures.
-The underlying effective tax rate is expected to be 20.9%, though this figure does not incorporate any potential impact from an ongoing dispute with the U.S. Internal Revenue Service.
-Executives also noted that a planned divestiture of Coca-Cola Beverages Africa is expected to create a headwind to reported results.
+Financial targets for 2026 were also outlined, including a free cash flow projection of roughly $12.2 billion after capital expenditures.
+The company noted an underlying effective tax rate of 20.9%, though this figure does not account for any potential impact from an ongoing dispute with the U.S. Internal Revenue Service.
+Additionally, executives identified a planned divestiture of Coca-Cola Beverages Africa as a future headwind to reported results.

-Adding context to the parent company's guidance, Coca-Cola HBC, a major bottling partner, recently projected its own organic operating profit to grow between 7% and 10% in 2026.
-This outlook points to continued resilient demand for non-alcoholic beverages and a strategic push into faster-growing geographic markets.
+Adding context to the parent company's outlook, Coca-Cola HBC, a major international bottling partner, recently issued its own 2026 forecast.
+The bottler anticipates organic operating profit growth between 7% and 10%, citing sustained demand for non-alcoholic beverages and expansion efforts in higher-growth geographic markets.

 Related Articles